top of page

 Intake/Consultation

-• 30 minutes complimentary
+• 30 minutes

-• Can be done over the phone or in person
+• Can be done over the phone or in person (for groups it can be done online through Jane booking site)

-• If the client is under the age of 12, this meeting will be with the caregiver.
-If the client is over the age of 12, they can consent to participate in art therapy without their caregiver.
-However, I do encourage them to include their parents in the process to whatever degree they are comfortable.
+• If the client is a minor but over the age of 12, they can consent to participate in art therapy without their caregiver's involvement.
+However, I do encourage them to include their parents in the process to whatever degree they are comfortable and will contact caregivers if something of serious concern arises in sessions.

 Sessions

-Your experience in art therapy is structured around what you are hoping to work on.
+• Your experience in art therapy is structured around what you are hoping to work on.

-You may find yourself being more introspective between sessions, contemplating any insight you gained from sessions- this is normal and healthy as you integrate what you have learned in sessions into your daily life.
+• You may find yourself being more introspective between sessions, contemplating any insight you gained from sessions- this is normal and healthy as you integrate what you have learned in sessions into your daily life.
 I encourage you to make art or journal between sessions when this arises.

-Ending sessions is an intentional part of the process, planned to set you up for better long-term success and provides the opportunity to close the therapeutic process in a healthy way.
+• Ending sessions is an intentional part of the process, planned to set you up for better long-term success and provides the opportunity to close the therapeutic process in a healthy way.
 Sometimes clients like to have more spaced out sessions as they progress or switch towards being in a group to have that sense of support while they transition out of needing support.

 bottom of page